B-UMMI/Schema_Refinery/SchemaRefinery/docs/user/modules/IdentifyParalagousLoci.rst

             TSV file containing the BLAST results for the assembly z.
         **...** All of the other TSV BLAST results files.
     **master_file.fasta**
-        FASTA file containing tall of the protein sequences used in the analysis (used to create BLAST DB).
+        FASTA file containing all of the protein sequences used in the analysis (used to create BLAST DB).
     **self_score_folder:** Folder containing the self-score BLAST results.
         **blast_results_x.tsv**
             TSV file containing the BLAST results for the assembly x.